Infrared Realization of dS$_2$ in AdS$_2$: Negative boundary values for the dilaton

 with $N(\phi) = \int^{\phi_h}_\phi dz V(z)$, with $\phi_b \le \phi< \phi_h$.
 Computing the thermodynamics as in the main text, we now find that the specific heat of the dS$_2$ like solution with $\phi_h>0$ is negative, whereas that for $\phi_h<0$ is positive.
 Essentially, the Euclidean action flips sign as compared to the analysis of the main text.

 Something analogous happens for solutions that occur if we deform away from the constant dilaton dS$_2$ vacua of the dilaton action (\ref{nariai}).
 Then, one of the dS$_2$ horizons becomes a black hole horizon, with negative specific heat, whereas the other becomes the de Sitter cosmological horizon, with positive specific heat.
 The one with negative specific heat has a decreasing horizon size.
 We associate the case studied in the main text, i.e. the centaur geometry with positive dilaton at the AdS$_2$ boundary, with the part of the Nariai geometry between the worldline and the de Sitter cosmological horizon.
 The Nariai geometry between the worldline and the black hole horizon is associated to the centaur geometry with negative dilaton at the AdS$_2$ boundary.
+(See \cite{Kyono:2017jtc} for a different appearance of dS$_2$ in dilaton gravity in a related setup.)